MMadmer/CreateStartup/README.md

 # CreateStartup

 This repository contains a C++ project based on the Unreal Engine.
 Follow the steps below to open the project successfully.
+The game was tested on android 7.
+But maybe compatible up to android 9.

 ## Getting Started